Skip to main content

 Intelligence Minister Heydar Moslehi went one step further, saying a "high voter turnout will be a punch in the face of arrogant powers," according to state-run Press TV.

-This was a view shared by some on the streets of Tehran.
-Some Iranians blamed increasingly harsh American economic sanctions for the precipitous drop in the value of Iran's currency over the last several months.
-Others pointed to the recent series of assassinations of Iranian nuclear scientists, which the Iranian government has blamed on foreign agents.
+On Tehran streets, some Iranians blamed increasingly harsh American economic sanctions for the precipitous drop in the value of the nation’s currency over the last several months.

 Amid the rush of commuters moving through Tehran's busy Haft-e-Tir Square was a clerk named Ali Asgar, who said he would vote for any candidate who was honest, and who "followed the Supreme Leader."